in-the-keyhole/khs-load/README.md

-    --duration      Int      Number of seconds to run test --users         Int      Number of users to simulate --ramp          Int      Number of seconds between starting users --wait          Int      Number of seconds to wait between requests
+    --duration      Int      Number of seconds to run test --users         Int      Number of users to simulate --ramp          Int      Number of seconds between starting users --wait          Int      Number of seconds to wait between requests --sla           Int      Number of milliseconds used to report transaction duration that exceeds this amount
     --config        string   YAML config file see YAML Config section below --save          string   Save results to CSV file --replace       string   Save and replace file if exists results to CSV file